WordPress review: pros and cons you need to know

 This translated into tons of free educational materials like tutorials, ebooks, and videos created by the active user base.
 Since WordPress is used literally everywhere, you’re likely to find many useful learning resources in your native language, which is very convenient.

 On top of that, you can join different WordPress-related forums and Facebook groups to get advice or just stay in the loop of the latest trends.

 Cons of using WordPress

 As mentioned in the beginning, WordPress is not perfect.
 Well, nothing really is.
 And one of the most notorious drawbacks of using WordPress comes down to its updates.

 You see, updates are important for site health and security reasons.
 So it’s not really something you can easily dismiss.
 With that said, WordPress upgrades should be done with caution as they also can cause some trouble.

-Reason being third-party plugins and themes might not be compatible with the latest WordPress version.
-Which can result in broken design or even crash your website completely if you’re unlucky.
+The reason being third-party plugins and themes might not be compatible with the latest WordPress version.
+Which can result in a broken design or even crash your website completely if you’re unlucky.
 However, it mostly happens with major updates.

 To avoid such issues, it’s highly advisable to make a full website backup before any important update.
 Should things go awry, you will be able to restore your website in no time.